-There are three proposals scheduled to be voted on at the Annual Meeting:
+There are four proposals scheduled to be voted on at the Annual Meeting:

-- 1. To elect eight (8) directors, each to each serve a term of one year expiring at the 2024 annual meeting of shareholders; - 2.
-To approve, on an advisory basis, the compensation of our named executive officers; and - 3.
-To ratify the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2023.
+- 1. To elect eight (8) directors, each to serve a term of one year expiring at the 2025 annual meeting of shareholders; - 2.
+To approve, on an advisory basis, the compensation of our named executive officers; - 3.
+To cast an advisory vote on the frequency of future advisory votes to approve the compensation of our named executive officers; and - To ratify the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2024.